 The base of these easy veggie burgers is green lentils and Jerusalem artichokes.
 All you need is one pot!

 You start by cooking the garlic, onions, and carrots until soft.
-Carrots not only not only add texture but also sweetness.
+Carrots add not only texture but also sweetness.
 Then comes the mushrooms, Jerusalem artichokes, and green lentils.
-Stick to green lentils, don’t try using the red ones, the burgers would not hold together well.
+Stick to green lentils.
+Don’t try using the red ones; the burgers would not hold together well.
 Red lentils tend to turn mushy once cooked, which is perfect for curries and dal, but not for this recipe.

 For a subtle coconut flavor and a richer texture, I cooked the lentils and Jerusalem artichoke in coconut milk.

 Once your lentils and Jerusalem artichokes are cooked and soft, drain well and transfer to a food processor.
 Just process a few seconds.
 You want to keep some whole pieces of Jerusalem artichoke.

 It’s now time to add some aromatics!
 I went with thyme, cumin, and nutritional yeast.
 At this point, you can adjust the flavor as you wish, adding some sriracha or red pepper flakes for spiciness, more nutritional yeast for cheesiness, or maple syrup for more sweetness.